-Longfin smelt have been detected in the Island Ponds during surveys conducted between October and April.
-The species is known to use these ponds.
-There is thus the potential for individuals to be killed or injured during construction that involves in-water work including excavation of pilot channels, levee lowering, and levee breaching.
-However, the implementation of conservation measures would minimize direct injury or mortality of longfin smelt individuals.
-In-water work would be timed with the tides and seasonally to the extent practicable to avoid effects on fish that might be present within the ponds or adjacent sloughs.
+Individual juvenile CCC steelhead have potential to occur in the Island Ponds during outmigration from the Coyote Creek watershed (January through May, with peak outmigration in March and April).
+During this period, there is the potential for individuals to be killed or injured during construction that involves in-water work including excavation of pilot channels, the creation of ditch blocks, levee lowering, and levee breaching.
+However, the implementation of conservation measures (such as the exclusion of fish with block nets or cofferdams, closed during low tide if practicable) would avoid or minimize direct injury or mortality of CCC steelhead.
+In-water work would be timed with the tides and implemented seasonally to the extent practicable to avoid impacts to fish that might be present in the ponds or adjacent sloughs.
+Biological monitors qualified for fish removal and relocation, would conduct fish rescue of enclosed waters as needed to reduce the potential of injury or death resulting from in-water activities.